 Here is an overview of his work for Marvel and DC on the main titles.

 #56 May 1969 - #63 December 1969, #65 February 1970

-Neal Adams variant covers on modern books are growing in popularity.
+Neal Adams variant covers on modern books are growing in popularity, as they are a cheaper way to own Neal Adams art pieces.
 Some are shown below.